Skip to content

 Program Overview

-The Education Specialist (Ed.S.) degree in Gifted and Talented Director is designed to provide educators with a deeper understanding and increased proficiency of the unique needs of gifted and talented students.
-This post graduate degree program will enable you to direct the management and continuous improvement of gifted student programs.
+The Education Specialist in Educational Leadership, Gifted and Talented Director online program is designed to provide educators with a deeper understanding and increased proficiency of the unique needs of gifted and talented students.
+This post-graduate degree program will enable you to direct the management and continuous improvement of gifted student programs.
 The courses are designed to develop your ability to lead staff in the identification, selection, placement, and the development of gifted children.

 The program includes an internship requirement that can be completed while you continue working as an educator or school administrator.
 In addition, some of the coursework you complete as part of this post-master's degree program can apply to an Arkansas State University doctoral degree in education, allowing you to earn that degree in less time.